Tomb of the Mutilated: Recording and production

-Music and lyrics
+Music

-Musical style and songwriting

 Tomb of the Mutilated has been described as a "balls-out gore metal record" that "adheres [...] stringently to the genre's formula".
 It has been said to have a "grinding atmosphere."
 The music on Tomb has been described as "jarring, alien and nearly incomprehensible", and is considered to be markedly faster and more complex than its predecessors.
 Alex Webster said he became interested in the "technical side of music" after being exposed to the music of Atheist and Cynic while hanging out with Greg St. John of Solstice.
 Pestilence and Gorguts, who the band had toured with prior, are also said to be influences present on the album.
 Webster said the band's increasingly technical approach to songwriting made the album's sessions the most challenging they had endured at that point, saying: "I think when you listen to the album, and compare it with the first two, you can hear the progression. [...]
 It was this technical push and the challenging music it created that made [the album] a fan favorite."
 Paul Mazurkiewicz stated that although the infamous bassline in "Hammer Smashed Face" was in his view "a little primitive", it was considered technical by the genre's standards in 1992.

 The album has been noted for its hooks.
 Webster stated that the album's tracks are more "song-like" in comparison to the tracks on Butchered at Birth, which guitarist Jack Owen described as "just riff after riff."
 According to Webster: "When you look at some of the records that really inspired us, like Reign in Blood, they're heavy records, but they're conventionally arranged.
 That was how we approached Tomb. [...]
 There's still some weird stuff [on the album], like on 'Post-Mortal Ejaculation'.
 That's pretty far from being a mainstream arrangement."
 Decibel referred to "Hammer Smashed Face" as the "death metal equivalent" of "Stayin' Alive" by the Bee Gees.
 Mason Adams of Vice said the album "sounds like death metal as pop—the genre stripped to its basics."

 Scott Burns' production is considered to be one of the album's hallmarks, and has been described as a "wall of sound" – Webster has stated that many fans have told him that Tomb is their favorite release by the band based on the mix alone.
 It was the first release by the band to use the overdubbing production technique, as they did not have the budget to do so prior.